deivisutp/alexa-skills-rock-game/README.md

 - Run `yarn`
 - Create a `src/config/local.json` file and customize it for your local setup, you can use `src/config/local.example.json`
 - Start the development server with `yarn watch`
+- To redirect the localhost to use in Alexa dev: ngrok http 3000

 ## Tests